Azure/onboarding-guidance/Portal/Compute/L3-Compute.md

 * To verify VM (or any resources) creation status, click Notification (bell icon on the top right corner).
 Make sure it is created first before moving on to the next step.

 ![Screenshot](images/Compute-L3-14.png)

+> Note: If the load balancer scenario needs to be tested out, follow the steps in this lesson again to create second VM (for example: azureft-web2-vm) and add it to the same web subnet (for example: azureft-web-snet) and add it to the Web Availability Set (for example: azureft-web-as)

 # See the following resources to learn more
 :memo: [**Supporting Resources**](https://github.com/Azure/onboarding-guidance/blob/master/SupportingResources/SR-Compute.md)